Crawl Space Moisture Control for Pacific Northwest Homes

 Scope and Access

-• Need for vapor barrier replacement, seam detailing, or access improvements
+- Whether vapor barrier replacement, seam repairs, or access improvements are needed

 Moisture and Prep Work

-• Standing water, muddy soil, drainage issues, or high humidity
+- Standing water, muddy soil, drainage problems, or high humidity

-• Missing, torn, thin, or poorly installed vapor barrier
+- Missing, damaged, or poorly installed vapor barriers

-• Removal of wet, damaged, contaminated, or pest-affected materials
+- Removal of wet, contaminated, or pest-damaged materials

 When comparing quotes, make sure you are comparing the same scope.
 A simple vapor barrier replacement is different from a full crawl space moisture control plan.
 A lower quote that excludes cleanup, drainage review, seam detailing, air leakage concerns, or moisture source correction may not solve the problem long term.